Dilation and Evacuation (D&E) for Abortion

 Other rare complications include:

 - Tissue remaining in the uterus (retained products of conception).
-Cramping abdominal pain and bleeding recur within a week of the procedure.
+Cramping belly pain and bleeding recur within a week of the procedure.
 Sometimes prolonged bleeding does not occur until several weeks later.

 - Blood clots.
-If the uterus doesn't contract to pass all the tissue, the cervical opening can become blocked, preventing blood from leaving the uterus.
-The uterus becomes enlarged and tender, often with abdominal pain, cramping, and nausea.
+If the uterus doesn't contract to pass all the tissue, the cervical opening can become blocked.
+This prevents blood from leaving the uterus.
+The uterus becomes enlarged and tender, often with belly pain, cramping, and nausea.